ShrayankM/breeze-fe/README.md

 A React Native-based Book Tracking Application that helps users manage and keep track of their personal reading journey.
 Users can explore a global library of books, build their own personal library, wishlist titles for later, and monitor what they are currently reading or have finished.

+📱 **Download the Android App**
+You can try the app by downloading the latest APK directly:

+➡️ [**Download APK**](./assets/apk/breeze-application-v1.5.apk) *(Click to download and install on your Android device)*

+> 💡 Make sure to allow installation from unknown sources on your device.

 ## 🚀 Features

 - 🌍 **Global Library View**